Ortega-Dan/golang-panic-catcher/README.md

 }
 ```

-It also offers CatchToFile (for printing to file or STDOUT)\
+It also offers CatchToFile (for printing to file or STDOUT),\
-and CatchToCall (for sending the stacktrace to a callback by keeping some arbitrary relation by a received id)
+CatchToCall (for sending the stacktrace to a callback by keeping some arbitrary relation by a received id),\
+and GetPanicInfo (which just returns the message and stacktrace of a panic object recovered by the user)